fishinwind/workshop/_sources/Problem_Sets/problem_set_5/problem_set_5.txt

 #.
 Download ENCODE ChIA-PET/CTCF and histone ChIP data for the K562 cell
    line.

 #.
-Determine which histone marks are present in the regions defined by
+Determine how the histone marks H3K4me3 and H3K27ac are distributed
-   CTCF Chia-PET boundaries (as a control, determine which are outside) use ``bedtools intersect`` and other bedtools
+   inside and outside of the  regions defined by CTCF Chia-PET boundaries use ``bedtools intersect`` and other bedtools

 #.
 Generate summary statistics for which histone marks are enriched in